stickies-v/kernel-workshop/README.md

 time).

-In this workshop, we'll be building a simple backend application that uses `libbitcoinkernel` to fetch block data from disk, and use additional libraries to parse this data an calculate the frequency of each [TapScript](https://bitcoinops.org/en/topics/tapscript/) OP_CODE in a block.
+In this workshop, we'll be building a simple backend application that uses `bitcoinkernel` to fetch block data from disk, and use additional libraries to parse this data an calculate the frequency of each [TapScript](https://bitcoinops.org/en/topics/tapscript/) OP_CODE in a block.
 The project then provides a simple [frontend application](./frontend/)